 - Heat the oven to 400 degrees F.

-- Spread the mushrooms onto a baking sheet in a single layer.
+- Spread the mushrooms out on a baking sheet in a single layer.

-- Sprinkle with salt and pepper and drizzle with a little bit of olive oil.
+- Sprinkle with salt and drizzle with a little bit of olive oil.

 Made this recipe?
 It would be awesome if you could leave a rating.
 No need to type anything, just tap or click the stars in the recipe card and you’re done.
 Thanks!